jakewvincent/mkdnflow.nvim/README.md

 * Use built-in dialog triggered by `MkdnMoveSource` (mapped to `<F2>` by default) to rename a link's source *and rename/move the linked file* simultaneously
     * [Perspective](#customizable-link-interpretation), [implicit extensions](#links-dictionary-like-table), and custom [implicit transformations](#links-dictionary-like-table) are all taken into account when moving the linked file
     * The dialog will confirm the details of the changes for you to approve/reject before taking any action
+    * 🆕 When a reference-style link is renamed, the reference line will be found and renamed accordingly without moving the cursor

 ### Backward and forward navigation through buffers
 * `<BS>` to go **backward** (to the previous file/buffer opened in the current window, like clicking the back button in a web browser)